|Prof Lam Yee Cheong |

 - Transportation and mixing of liquids in microchannels

 - Khoong LE, Tan YM, Lam YC.
 (2009).
 Study of deformation and porosity evolution of low temperature cofired ceramic for embedded structurees fabrication.
-Journal of the European Ceramic Society, 29(13), 2737-2745.
+European Ceramic Society.
+Journal, 29(13), 2737-2745.

 - Wang, Z. Y., Joshi, S. C., Lam, Y. C., Chen X. (2009).
 End pressure corrections in capillary rheometry of concentrated suspensions.
 Journal of Applied Polymer Science, 114(3), 1738-1745.

 - C. H. Kua, Y. C. Lam, I. Rodriguez, C. Yang and K. Youcef-Toumi.
 (2008).
 Cell Motion Model for Moving Dielectrophoresis.
 Analytical Chemistry, 80(14), 5454-5461.

 - A. Y. Y Ho, H. Gao, Y. C. Lam, I. Rodríguez.
 (2008).
 Controlled Fabrication of Multi-tiered Three-Dimensional Nanostructures in Porous Alumina.
 Advanced Functional Materials, 18(14), 2057-2063.